Carrots

 Ways to Prepare

 • COOKED: Carrots can be sauteed, braised, steamed, baked, stir fried, in soups and stews, roasted, and grilled.
+The tops can be cooked as a hardy green, similar in cook time to kale.

 RECIPES